 22. Use Your Credit Cards At Minimum

 Credit cards are bad, but they do have one good thing about them – credit score.
-A credit score is a number given to an individual’s credit borrowed to determine credit worthiness of an individual.
+A credit score is a number given to an individual’s credit borrowed to determine the credit worthiness of an individual.

 Multiple factors determine your score.
-If you’re using a credit card, make sure you use it at minimum, use it for groceries, shopping and that’s it.
+If you’re using a credit card, make sure you use it at a minimum, use it for groceries, shopping and that’s it.